cfragiadakis/Roget-Thesaurus-Classification/README.md

 # Installation

+## Dependencies

-You can install the dependencies of the project using [Poetry](https://python-poetry.org/)
+You can install the dependencies of the project using [Poetry](https://python-poetry.org/):

 ```
 poetry install